May Exterior Walk: Sills, Gutters, and Porches Before Guest Week Along the Puget Sound

 Sunrise team member reviewing exterior and lawn concerns with a Washington homeowner

 May around Tacoma, Seattle, and Kitsap often stacks a short work week, a holiday Monday, and the same porch rail you meant to wipe down in April.
-Guests notice sagging gutters, spider silk on sconces, and ant specks along thresholds before they compliment your flower pots.
+Guests notice sagging gutters, spider silk on sconces, and ant specks along thresholds before they compliment flower pots.
 This walk is not about perfection.
 It is about reading the outside honestly so Sunrise Pest and Turf Management can support you with routes that already live on this site.

 Start where rain lands and splashes

 Walk the foundation after a real shower, not only on sunny days.
 Note downspouts that sheet across walks, splash blocks that shifted, and any strip where soil or mulch sits damp against siding.
 Those details belong in the same conversation as perimeter pests because moisture lines invite ants and other explorers.
 When puddles repeat in lawn bowls, pair this pass with our article on standing water and drainage around Western Washington homes.
+Carry a phone and photograph each outlet after rain.
+Compare sunny versus shady foundation faces.
+South walls warm first in late April and May, which can speed brood activity along the same stem wall that still looks quiet from the street.
+That note helps when you ask about perimeter pest control timing.

 Porches, lights, and the insect buffet nobody meant to host